Irrelon/ForerunnerDB/readme.md

 ### Future Updates
 * Data persistence on server-side - COMPLETED
 * Pull from server - allow client-side DB to auto-request server-side data especially useful when paging
-* Push to clients - allow server-side to push changes to client-side data automatically and instantly
+* Push to clients - allow server-side to push changes to client-side data automatically and instantly - COMPLETED
 * Push to server - allow client-side DB changes to be pushed to the server automatically (obvious security / authentication requirements)
 * Replication - allow server-side DB to replicate to other server-side DB instances on the same or different physical servers
 * Native iOS version